vechain/vevote/docs/VeVote.md

 - Selected accounts can mark the proposal as Executed after the decision has become effective

 ### 7. **Cancellation**
+- Creator or other users with the `WHITELISTED_ROLE` may cancel proposals before they start
-- Creators or admins may cancel proposals before they complete
+- Admins may cancel proposals before they complete

 ---